 Bringing your ideas to life without goal-planning is like cooking without a recipe.
 If it’s your first time, chances are you’ll mess up the quantities or forget an ingredient (unless you’re Remy the rat from Ratatouille).
 Maïa Faddoul, illustrator and designer in Montreal, believes in the power of planning to fight procrastination.
 “Make things easy for yourself.
 Do it for future-you!”

-Grab your Planner, your digital organiser, or both, and lay out all the small steps and items to cross off in order to achieve your final goal.
+Grab your Planner, your digital organizer, or both, and lay out all the small steps and items to cross off in order to achieve your final goal.
 It will make everything look more achievable once broken down into small bites.

 “When something is big and scary, it shouldn’t mean it’s impossible or foolish to pursue”